 Depending on your location, the TOEFL iBT is available up to sixty times a year.
 To find the dates available at locations near you, go to the ETS Center Search page and enter your location as well as the two-month period when you want to take the test (if you don’t know, you can scroll through to see multiple months).

 However, a more convenient option is the TOEFL Home Edition, which ETS recently announced is here to stay.
 This is available 24 hours a day, 4 days a week.
-We take a closer look at the Home Edition below!
+More on the Home Edition below!

 TOEFL Availability in Your City or Region